QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 Their order follow a logical evolution.
 Let's see why.

 In Wilber's matrix in his integral approach, there are 4 quadrants :
-- Individual Subjective : individual experiences of reality, emotions, intentions and mindsets, representations
+- **Individual Subjective** : individual experiences of reality, emotions, intentions and mindsets, representations
-- Individual Objective : individual skills and actions, personal structures
+- **Individual Objective** : individual skills and actions, personal structures
-- Collective Objective: collective events and behaviours, social organisation
+- **Collective Objective** : collective events and behaviours, social organisation
-- Collective Subjective: collective emotions and values, culture and group moral
+- **Collective Subjective** : collective emotions and values, culture and group moral

 This is our the starting point.

 Here it goes:
-- • Extras •
+- **• Pocket Space •**
+	- Space guidelines
+		- Similar to **Extras** from **ACCESS** by Nick
-	- ➡️ Excluded file (in settings)
+		- Excluded files (in settings)
 		- Contains vault stuff like attachements and templates
 		- Place for archived stuff we don't want to see in graph and file search
+	- Dimensions could be:
+		- Archives
+		- Templates
+		- Attachements
+		- PDFs
+- **100 Self-care**
-- 100 Self-care
+	- Theory/Intent
-	- ➡️ Space supporting and representing the first quadrant: Individual Subjective
+		- Wilber: supporting and representing the first quadrant: **Individual Subjective**
-	- It's a "**process**" step in the system theory
+		- System theory: "**Process**" and "**Feedback**" oriented area in the system lifecycle
+		- PLM: *Experience* oriented
+	- Space guidelines
+		- Focus on self reflection and personal experience
+		- All stuff concerning YOU and your growth, your spirituality
 	- It can support:
 		- Self awareness
 		- Experience of the world
 		- Emotion processing
 		- Intentions and north stars
 		- Reminders about life
+		- Meditation journaling
-	- Dimensions can be:
+	- Dimensions could be:
 		- Journal
 		- Feedbacks
 		- Moodtracker
+- **200 Activities**
-- 200 Activities
+	- Theory/Intent
-	- ➡️ Space supporting and representing the second quadrant: Individual Objective
+		- Wilber: supporting and representing the second quadrant: **Individual Objective**
-	- It's an "**output**" step in the system theory
+		- System theory: "**Output**" oriented area in the system lifecycle
+		- PLM: *Action* oriented
+	- Space guidelines
+		- Similar to **Spaces** from **ACCESS** by Nick and to **Areas+Projects** from **PARA** by Tiago
+		- Everything directly helping you in your day-to-day **actions**
+		- Maintain areas of responsabilities (work, health, finance, citizenship, etc) and hats (coder, writer, artist, celebrity, parent, etc)
+		- Can be project oriented with a the goal of outputs and deliverability
 	- It can support:
 		- Life roles and Responsibilities
 		- Actions taken or Projects
 		- Application of skills
 		- Notes to directly support our actions
-	- Dimensions can be:
+	- Dimensions could be:
 		- Responsibilities and *hats*
 		- Projects
+- **300 Provisionning**
-- 300 Provisionning
+	- Theory/Intent
-	- ➡️ Space supporting and representing the third quadrant: Collective Objective
+		- Wilber: supports and represents the third quadrant: **Collective Objective**
-	- It's an "**input**" step in the system theory
+		- System theory: "**Input**" oriented area in the system lifecycle
+		- PLM: *Information* oriented
+	- Space guidelines
+		- Similar to the **Ressources** folder of PARA and **Sources** from **ACCESS**
+		- All you need to store from the outside word
 	- It can support:
 		- Your readings
 		- Note Taking